 ECED 1150 INTRODUCTION TO EARLY CHILDHOOD EDUCATION (3)

-An overview of early childhood education, history, trends and the philosophies of various programs, diversity, inclusion, licensing standards, current legislation, professionalism, and advocacy are examined.
+This course provides an overview of the history, trends, and philosophies of early childhood education.
+Diversity, inclusion, licensing standards, current legislation, professionalism, and advocacy are examined.

 ECED 1160 EARLY LANGUAGE LITERACY (3)